-HIGH HUMIDITY 60 % +.
+Home Humidity Problems - HIGH HUMIDITY 60 % +.
 Within the last month, I moved into a new house.
 It has dry walls and not plaster walls.
-The furnace and hot water tank were installed a week or so before we moved in to the house.
+The furnace and hot water tank were installed a week or so before we moved into the house.
 Last week we determined that there is a humidity issue when the windows were sweating.
 We are trying to determine the source of the humidity.
-The contractor feels it may be the high efficiency furnace.
+The contractor feels it may be the high-efficiency furnace.
 I have a Lennox g61mp.
-The combustion air is pulled from within the un finished basement.
+The combustion air is pulled from within the un-finished basement.
 Should the air be pulled from the outside?
-The gases are vented via PVC pipe which slopes back to the furnace.
+The gases are vented via PVC pipe which slopes back to the furnace. (more…)

-Modern gas furnaces use electronic ignition systems to light the burners in modern furnaces.
-One can still purchase a gas furnace or water heater with the old standing pilot ignition systems which have been proven reliable and safe over time but why would someone want to purchase a gas furnace or water with a standing pilot ignition system rather than purchase a gas furnace or water heater with an electronic ignition system?
-Let’s define the two different types of gas furnace or water heater ignition systems and then we will surmise based on that why someone would purchase a standing pilot gas ignition system over an electronic ignition system.
+Electronic Ignition vs Standing Pilot - Modern gas furnaces use electronic ignition systems to light the burners in modern furnaces.
+One can still purchase a gas furnace or water heater with the old standing pilot ignition systems.
+These systems have been proven reliable and safe over time.
+However, why would someone want to purchase a gas furnace or water with a standing pilot ignition system rather than purchase a gas furnace or water heater with an electronic ignition system?
+Let’s define the two different types of gas furnace or water heater ignition systems.
+Then we will surmise based on that why someone would purchase a standing pilot gas ignition system over an electronic ignition system.

-Gas furnace ignition controls vary from furnace manufacturer to furnace manufacturer.
+Gas Furnace Components 3 - Gas furnace ignition controls vary from furnace manufacturer to furnace manufacturer.
 Some are proprietary and some are from an engineering company which specializes in gas furnace ignition controls.
 Honeywell being a major manufacturer of controls for HVAC also makes several gas furnace ignition controls.
-Gas furnace ignition controls have advanced by leaps and bounds over the last 20 years coming from the norm which was standing pilot ignition all the way to solid state ignition controls which exist today and are safer and more efficient than the gas furnace ignition controls of yesteryear.
-Aside from a few companies which lag behind in technology for whatever reason to some water heater manufacturers who continue to adhere to the old standing pilot ignition controls the new modern systems offer safety and efficiency in all their gas furnace controls.
-Honeywell was the pioneer as they are with much of the modern HVAC technology and Lennox and Carrier came in just behind Honeywell with advancements in engineering of gas furnace ignition controls that changed the entire HVAC gas furnace industry.
+Gas furnace ignition controls have advanced by leaps and bounds over the last 20 years.
+The standard was standing pilot ignition.
+Solid state ignition controls are safer and more efficient than ignition controls of yesteryear.

 Unit heaters are used in various places to protect equipment and provide comfort to occupants.
 This hot water unit heater provides protection for a mechanical room where there is a large air handler and other associated equipment in the mechanical room.
-This hot water unit is controlled by DDC.
+This system is controlled by DDC.
 A thermostat on the wall detects the temperature of the mechanical room.
 The DDC system will maintain a temperature set point by energizing the hot water unit heater fan and modulating the hot water valve open on the hot water piping.
-The actuator and hot water valve can be seen in this photo on the right lower half of the hot water unit heater.
+The actuator and hot water valve can be seen in this photo on the right lower half of the system.
 The valve is a two position valve so it is either open or closed with no modulating the valve on the unit heater.
-Other unit heaters for heating mechanical rooms or providing comfort include electric units heater when hot water is unavailable, gas fired unit heaters when gas (either propaneor natural gas) is available, and infrared unit heaters typically found in large garages or warehouses for basic comfort of workers in those spaces.
+Other unit heaters for heating mechanical rooms or providing comfort include electric units heater when hot water is unavailable, gas fired unit heaters when gas (either propane or natural gas) is available, and infrared heaters typically found in large garages or warehouses for basic comfort of workers in those spaces.
 There are also steam unit heaters that utilize steam and a steam coil for heating spaces where steam is available.
 Most unit heaters are forced air unit

-My furnace is leaking water and it is summer time so I am not using it for heat except for the blower fan which is hooked up for the air conditioner and the heat.
-I know the pipes from the outside units run into a box on top of the furnace so I think that is a part of the air conditioner.
+Furnace Water Leak Possible Condensate Problem - Richard, My furnace is leaking water.
+It is summer time so I am not using it for heat except for the blower fan which is hooked up for the air conditioner and the heat.
+I know the pipes from the outside units run into a box on top of the furnace.
+I think that is a part of the air conditioner.
 What can I do to fix the problem if you know what the problem is by my explanation here?
+Dan

-Whenever we talk about electronic ignition systems we must first look at the key components which make these systems work and understand how they work.
-Hot surface ignition systems work in various ways depending on what the electronic ignition manufacturer and design engineer determined in the design.
-Some are direct main burner ignition while others light a pilot and the pilot lights the main burners.
-A vast majority of hot surface ignition systems light the main burners directly without using a pilot light.
-This is a simpler form of using a hot surface igniter to light a pilot light and then have the pilot light the main burner.
-There are fewer parts to worry about and therefore less mechanical things which can break down or go wrong to worry about in a direct main burner ignition system.
+Hot Surface Igniter – Whenever we talk about electronic ignition systems we must first look at the key components which make these systems work and understand how they work.
+Hot surface ignition systems work in various ways.
+This all depends on what the electronic ignition manufacturer and design engineer determined in the design.
+Furthermore, some are direct main burner ignition while others light a pilot and the pilot lights the main burners.